balsama/bootstrap_starter/README.txt

 Each has an @file description at the top for clarification on their purposes.
 See http://smacss.com/book/categorizing for more information.

+###IE Support
+An IE < 10 and < 9 SCSS/CSS file are also included and conditionally loaded.

 Field Classes
 -------------